0xA-10/lilypad/README.md

 under construction

+currently working on next iteration which focuses on applying pattern strategy within the same chat session.

 # lilypad

 lilypad is an LLM prompt engine designed around functional pipelines and musically inspired patterns to allow for easy LLM orchestration and context flow management.